hpssjellis/Arduino-Portenta-Doom/README.md

 ## Overview

-Correct board version 4.2.1 (up to 4.6.0 is broken) for Arduino PortentaH7, Run examples-->USB Mass Storage-->AssesFlashAsUsbDisk and grab DOOM1.WAD into the 5MB folder which is folder #2,  load examples-->Doom-->Doom, find the Doom src and replace ```src/doomgeneric_arduino.cpp``` with the code above, connect joystick A0 x, A1 y and pins D2, D3, D4, D5 and connect all the HDMI hub cables
+Correct board version 4.2.1 (up to 4.6.0 is broken) for Arduino PortentaH7, Run examples-->USB Mass Storage-->AssesFlashAsUsbDisk and grab DOOM1.WAD from https://doomwiki.org/wiki/DOOM1.WAD and put it into the 5MB folder which is folder #2,  load examples-->Doom-->Doom, find the Doom src in your arduino board install location and replace ```src/doomgeneric_arduino.cpp``` with the code above, connect joystick A0 x, A1 y and pins D2, D3, D4, D5 and connect all the HDMI hub cables

 # web viewer